Associated Students Dr. Karin Duran Memorial Scholarship

 The Associated Students is the primary advocate for students at California State University, Northridge and provides excellent, meaningful programs and services designed to create and enhance a spirited, learning-focused campus environment.

 The Associated Students at California State University, Northridge established the Dr. Karin Duran Memorial Scholarship to honor Dr. Karin Duran.
 She graduated from CSUN with a degree in Spanish and joined the campus community again in 1972 as a Librarian at the Oviatt Library.
 In 1977 she began working as a Lecturer in the Chicana/o Studies Department.
 Dr. Duran was an active university citizen and served in various communities, as well as an active community member who was involved in organizations in the San Fernando valley.
 She was deeply commited to her students and was an exemplary colleague.
 Dr. Duran passed away on June 11, 2010, she spent her life giving to others the gift of knowledge and the passion for curiosity.
-In her honor, the Dr. Karin Duran Memorial Scholarship will award a student pursuing a major within the Department of Chicana and Chicano Studies.

 This scholarship is open to continuing CSUN students.